locusmath/locus/README.md

 # Locus
-A specialised computer algebra system for presheaf theory.
+A specialised computer algebra system for topos theory.

-## Geometry of memory
-Memory locations and their relations are abstractly modeled using presheaf congruences.

-* Memory locations: congruences in Sets
-* Data dependencies: congruences in Sets^(->)

 ## Presheaf constructions
 Classical mathematics defined a number of constructions on sets.
 We can start by generalizing these to presheaves.